The Hidden Subconscious Beliefs Quietly Shaping Your Life

 I Don’t Matter

-People pleasing, weak boundaries, emotional self abandonment, and prioritizing everybody else.
+People pleasing, weak boundaries, and constantly putting everybody else before yourself.

 I Am Unlovable